 Deepa Acharya’s practice focuses on intellectual property litigation.
 Deepa represents clients in all aspects of offensive and defensive litigation matters.
-Her practice focuses on high-stakes, high-technology patent litigation.
-She has litigated numerous cases through trial and appeal in a variety of district courts and the International Trade Commission.
-She was trial counsel for Samsung against Apple in ITC Investigation (337-TA-794) and obtained an exclusion order against Apple’s iPhones and iPads.
-She also represented Samsung in a global cross-licensing dispute against Huawei.
+Her practice focuses on high-stakes, high-technology patent and trade secrets litigation.
+She has litigated numerous cases through trial and appeal in federal courts, the International Trade Commission, and the U.S. Patent & Trademark Office in a variety of disputes relating to patents, trade secrets, contracts, licensing, and other complex commercial issues.

 - Barnes & Noble

 - Charter Communications

 - Successfully represented California Institute of Technology in a patent infringement lawsuit that it filed against Apple and Broadcom in the Central District of California that resulted in a $1.1 billion jury verdict.
 The patented technology involved 802.11 IEEE wireless technology.